wjson2002/database/report/project4.md

 ### 5. Block Nested Loop Join
 - Describe how your block nested loop join works (especially, how you manage the given buffers.)

+For block nested loop join, I use a left block and right block.
+First I read all the data from right iterator into the right block.
+Then I iterate through the each tuple provided by the left iterator and read data into the left block.
+For each tuple in left iterator, I perform a join on matching tuples in right block.
+For each new tuple the left Block is refreshed.
+Right block is permanent.

 ### 6. Index Nested Loop Join